 - Doctor must have seen student within 30 days of applying for services

-- Doctor must state that student will be out of the classroom for no less than 60 school days
+- Doctor must state that student will be out of the classroom for no less than three school months

 - Doctor must indicate an anticipated date of when the student is expected to return to school